tree-1917/Health_Mate_APP/Readme.md

 ## License 📜

-This project is licensed under [LICENSE NAME].
-See the `LICENSE` file for details.
+This project is licensed under GPL LICENSE .

 ---